Previously written – Pattaya.

 We lodged ourselves in a studio apartment in Phuket, near Patong beach.
 The first night in Phuket was just about sleeping because we had a long day ahead.

-The first thing on the next day’s itinerary for island hopping.
-Now this is something you have to pre-book and can be easily done with the help of your hotel.
-And it completely depends on your negotiation skills.
-So, we had booked a speed boat, which was shared by 50 people, and it had a tour to three islands and a lunch buffet at a local restaurant on one of the island and snorkeling near other.
+The first thing on the next day’s itinerary was island hopping.
+Now, this is something you have to pre-book and can be easily done with the help of your hotel.
+And it entirely depends on your negotiation skills.
+So, we had booked a speed boat, which was shared by 50 people, and it had a tour to three islands and a lunch buffet at a local restaurant on one of the island and snorkelling near other.
 All this was for TBH 950 per person.

 Before going for the tour, we decided to go for the sunrise early in the morning.
 However, it was cloudy but we could witness the early morning serenity of the Patong beach.

 As I mentioned in the previous post, Thailand is pretty amusing.
 I spotted a telephone booth on our way back to our apartments.
 And thus, I had to get clicked!

 After having a good breakfast, we started for the tour.

 This tour included the transfer from our residence to Chalong pier and back.
 From the Chalong pier, we went around the Phuket island for the island hopping in the speed boat.
 Once we reached the dock, all I could see were the speed boats and the calm sea.

 The sea only looked calm!
 As soon we started our journey, I got to know that even sea rides can be bumpy!

 And for any sea fearing person like me, it was one hell of an experience.
 When something as powerful as a speedboat trembles when they cross the mighty waves, all the childhood poem suddenly started to make sense.

 I was so scared that the destination still seemed impossible to reach!